 - In the past, grizzly bears were hunted for their fur and meat.

-- In modern times, they have been hunted as a big-game hunting because of their large size and savagery.
+- In modern times, they have been hunted as big-game hunting because of their large size and savagery.

 Why Are Grizzly Bears Important – Why Is A Grizzly Bear A Keystone Species – How Do Grizzly Bears Help The Environment

 - Grizzly bears are very important and help the environment in many ways.
-That is why many people consider grizzly bear as a keystone species.
+That is why many people consider grizzly bears as a keystone species.
 The following are some of the important roles that grizzly bears play to keep the environment healthy:

 - Grizzly bears have a habit of carrying the carcasses of salmons into the nearby forests.
 It causes the nitrogen influx to the forest.